Skip to Content

 Note: You’re advised to not damage the plastic covers because they’re reusable and vital for storage.

-How To Properly Plug the Optical Cable/Connector
+How To Properly Plug the Optical Cable

 Ready to plug in your optical audio cable?
 It’s simple once you’re familiar with the process.